JakeDangIt/siths-math-a-thon/README.md

 The questions will be written in LaTeX and be typeset by MathJax.
 MathJax will be inserted as a script when the questions page is mounted, alongside fetching the question data and making cards for each one.
 Once the content is loaded, it typesets. <br>
 You can also change weeks/bonuses on the carousel, with the questions just being filtered by week name. <br>
-Save every minute, submit every hour, just uploads the uid, time, and answers (as jsonb). <br>
+Save whenever, submit every hour, just uploads the uid, time, and answers (as jsonb). <br>
-There's also a scroll down button and remove input buttons.
+There's also a scroll down button and remove input buttons. <br>
+If you have the appropriate role, you can add/edit the questions.

 ### Leaderboard